Canarian nationalism: Self-government through history

-The origins of the Canarian people started with the Spanish conquest of the islands, when the local Guanche Berber population were conquered and eventually assimilated and European-style manorialism introduced in most of the islands.
+The origins of the Canarian people started with the Spanish conquest of the islands, when the local Guanche Berber population were conquered and eventually assimilated, and during which period, European-style manorialism was introduced in most of the islands.

-During the last days of the conquest, on 30 May 1481, an aboriginal leader from Gran Canaria called Tenesor Semidán (afterwards baptized as Fernando Guanarteme) signed a peace treaty with Fernando II of Aragon, in the so-called Carta de Calatayud.
-This treaty defined the archipelago as a kingdom within the Spanish monarchy, establishing the legal framework for its administration and its relationship with Spain.
+During the last days of the conquest, on 30 May 1481, an aboriginal leader from Gran Canaria called Tenesor Semidán (later baptized as Fernando Guanarteme) signed a peace treaty with Fernando II of Aragon, in the so-called Carta de Calatayud.
+This treaty defined the archipelago as a kingdom within the Spanish monarchy, establishing the legal framework for its administration and relationship with Spain.

 The pact signed in Calatayud granted the rights and duties that would shape the Canarian fuero (Fuero de Canarias), which would soon be used in institutions such as the Cabildos and the Canarian Court (Audiencia de Canarias).
 Notable rights stated in the fuero included an autonomous treasury and army, and the continuity of traditional Canarian customs and roles.
 The Canary Islands had its own currency until 1776.

-Initially only Gran Canaria accepted the pact, but one by one the whole group of islands eventually consented to the agreement.
+Initially solely Gran Canaria accepted the pact; however, one by one the entire group of islands eventually consented to the agreement.

-Spain failed to fulfill the pact several times, a failure that resulted in the uprisings of 1502 (Ichasagua), 1770 (La Aldea), and 1778 (Arico).
+Spain failed to fulfill the pact several times, of which these failures resulted in the uprisings of 1502 (Ichasagua), 1770 (La Aldea), and 1778 (Arico).

-The pact was finally discarded during the Restoration.
+The pact was ultimately discarded during the Restoration.